TheContentGym/GeospatialAPIs-UP42/Steps/Create-a-workflow-that-includes-the-data-and-one-or-more-processing-blocks.md

  Image type | Optical (true color)/RGB |
  Sensor |SPOT 6/7 |

 You can use the Id `30bea695-32c4-41a6-bf42-ea7cde644eb0` of the Tristereo Analytic data set.
 More SPOT 6/7 datasets are listed at: [SPOT 6/7](https://docs.up42.com/tasking/datasets/spot).
-For more information on locating such a dataset, See [Search in the catalog](https://docs.up42.com/developers/api#operation/CatalogSearch). `[QuestionToSME: I could not get this ID to work.
+For more information on locating such a dataset, see [Search in the catalog](https://docs.up42.com/developers/api#operation/CatalogSearch). `[QuestionToSME: I could not get this ID to work.
 When I tried to query this data set ID, I got the response "Block not found with id 30bea695-32c4-41a6-bf42-ea7cde644eb0".
 But this ID is listed on the site.]`
 ### Sample response
 [See json file](https://github.com/TheContentGym/GeospatialAPIs-UP42/blob/main/Steps/Examples/Create_Workflow_Task_response.json)